dougeby/IntuneDocs/intune/windows-management-extension.md

 You can use PowerShell to retrieve information about your PowerShell script policies, the run status for the policies, and to check on the Intune Management Extension deployment status.

 #### Information about all PowerShell script policies
-Use the following PowerShell cmdlet with the getAllScripts parameter to retrieve information about al PowerShell script policies:
+To retrieve information about all PowerShell script policies, use the following PowerShell cmdlet with the getAllScripts parameter:
 ```PS C:\> .\IntuneManagementExtension.ps1 -User <IntuneLogin> -Operation getAllScripts```

 ![PowerShell script results for the getAllScripts operation](./media/mgmt-extension-getallscripts.png)